AudioSceneDescriptionFormat/splines/doc/euclidean/splines.rst

     The spline is called :math:`C^1` continuous
     if the first derivatives of the two neighboring segments at each transition are equal and
-    :math:`C^2` continuous if the second derivatives match.
+    :math:`C^2` continuous if also the second derivatives match.

 control points
     Splines are fully defined by the mathematical functions of their segments